Jerry-licious/relic-reminders/README.md

 - Courier, Meal Ticket, Membership Card, and Smiling Mask all show up on shop nodes.
 - Matryoshka and Nloth's Hungry Face icons on treasure nodes.

+### By the First Orb

+- Gold-Plated cables icon that shows that your next orb's passive is triggered twice.
+- Emotion Chip icon that tracks its status.

 # FAQ